Basic pathpyG Concepts¶

 tensor([], dtype=torch.int64)

-functions always return a tensor with node indices, rather than node IDs.
+Note that, even if a mapping is defined, the get_successors and get_predecessors functions always return a tensor with node indices, rather than node IDs.
 This is useful to support fast tensor-based operations on the list of successors and predecessors.
-We could always manually map the node indices using the IndexMap
+We can however manually map node indices using the IndexMap object stored in the mapping attribute.

-object, which -- if an ID-Index mapping is defined - yield the string labels of successor or predecessor nodes for a given node (also identified by its string label).
+If we instead want to traverse graphs based on string node IDs, we can use the successors and predecessors generators of the Graph object, which -- if a mapping is defined - yield the string IDs of successor or predecessor nodes for a given node (also identified by its string identifier).

 for v in g.successors('a'):